top of page

 Image from Unsplash

-Downtown, of course, is a must-see on your visit to Asheville.
+Downtown, of course, completes any visit to Asheville.
 There’s vintage shopping, stellar-people watching, and the downright best restaurants and cafes in town.
-Yet while I’ve done my best to help one and all navigate downtown Asheville, I think things could be simplified a little bit more.
+And while I’ve done my best to help one and all navigate downtown Asheville, I think things could be simplified a little bit more.

-The Grove Arcade, Asheville’s one-and-only historic indoor shopping center, takes all the best things to do in downtown, and places them under one roof, making it the perfect destination even in inclement weather.
+The Grove Arcade, Asheville’s one-and-only historic indoor shopping center, takes all the best things to do in downtown, and places them under one roof, making it the perfect destination come rain or shine.

 Once you’re through exploring the Arcade, if you decide to head out into the wilds of downtown, you’re perfectly situated.
 Head north to discover the Asheville Pinball Museum and the Basilica of St. Lawrence.
 To the east: more shopping and restaurants.
 To the south you’ll find the well-named South Slope, Asheville’s famous brewery district.